Yue-0/2048/README.md

 This project is the final assignment of my sophomore Python programming course.
 This project contents include:

-* Use NumPy to realize 2048 game;
+* Use NumPy to realize the 2048 game;
-* Use PyGame to display 2048 interface;
+* Use PyGame to display the 2048 interface;
 * Implementation of a 2048 AI based on Monte Carlo search algorithm.

 My AI can reach 2048 or higher in almost every game.